Planning on buying the TaylorMade M2 Iron Set? We’re here to help you decide. We’ve put together a full review of the iron set.

 The M2 clubs are designed with distance and flight trajectory as their emphases, in line with the current trends.
 The M2 clubs are also decently forgiving, making them acceptable choices for beginners and mid-handicap amateurs as well.

-Key Features of the TaylorMade M2 Iron Set
+Features & Benefits of the TaylorMade M2 Iron Set

 TaylorMade clubs are known for their rich, high-tech features, and of course, the 2017 M2 irons are no different.
 Below, we will discuss the key features of the TaylorMade M2 Irons, which will be largely comprised of new technologies applied.

 Without further ado, let us discuss some of those mentioned technologies below.

 The Face slot is not an entirely new technology for TaylorMade clubs, first introduced on the TaylorMade RSi a few years back.